No Future Dates – The tour no longer runs

 Day 2: Vienna to Bratislava, Slovakia (67 km)

 After breakfast, we start our first ride of the week.
 It’s a long cycling day, but the course is pretty flat.
 There are plenty of interesting things to see along the way: the famous Prater Park of Vienna, with its iconic Reisenrad Ferris Wheel; the lovely, critter-filled marshes of the Lobau, with a nature center/museum just off the route; a massive medieval castle (Schloss Orth); kitchified Roman ruins at Carnuntum; the lovely little town of Hainburg, with its imposing Vienna Gate, and delicious ice cream eating opportunities; and Devin, the most famous castle in Slovakia and a short ferry ride from Hainburg (or a leisurely pedal from Bratislava).
 Bratislava is a delightful town right on the banks of the Danube with a fabulous castle looming over it.
 Our accommodations for the night are a bit bohemian to keep us in the Slovakian spirit.
-We will stay at a comfortable hotel not far from our river path.
+We will stay in a comfortable hotel not far from our river path.
 Tonight we feast on native Slovakian food.

 Days 3-4: Bratislava to Gyor, Hungary (78 km)

 From Bratislava to Gyor, our route rolls gently through Hungarian villages and towns (after crossing the border near Rajka).
-This region is known in Hungarian as the Szigetkoz, meaning “thousand islands.”
+This region is known in Hungarian as the Szigetkoz, meaning “a thousand islands.”
 We can stop for lunch in the adorable little town of Moson-Magyarovar.
 Nearby, the small village of Lipot (on the route) offers thermal baths.
 From Dunaszeg, cyclists have the option of continuing along the main road into Gyor, or following the meandering Mosoni Duna (“Little Danube”) along an idyllic causeway.

 Gyor is impressive, with lots of magnificent Baroque buildings, an extensive pedestrian zone, and a lovely little place to stay on an island right in the middle of town.
 This will be our home for two nights.
-Gyor (pronounced jyeur) sits midway between Vienna and Budapest and is at the confluence of the Danube, Rabca and Raba Rivers.
+Gyor (pronounced jyeur) sits midway between Vienna and Budapest and is at the confluence of the Danube, Rabca, and Raba Rivers.
 It was an ancient Roman city and was made a bishopric (Catholic center) in the 11th century.
-In the 16th century a fortress was established to hold back the Turks.
+In the 16th century, a fortress was established to hold back the Turks.

 On our second day in Gyor tired riders can take a break and wander the city, but we recommend a fantastic loop option that takes in Pannonhalma Monastery, a UNESCO World Heritage Site with a world-famous library.
 The complex of buildings at the site dates from the 13th to the 18th centuries.
 Highlights include the Romanesque Basilica (1225), Gothic Cloister (1485), and the impressive library with many ancient texts.
 This is a working monastery and our visit will include an official guide.
 Tonight you can choose from a variety of restaurants and don’t forget to try the local lagers.